axcheron/cisco_pwdecrypt/README.md

 cisco_pwdecrypt
 ===============

-Originally developed to to decrypt the "enc_GroupPwd" variable in PCF files.
+Originally developed to decrypt the "enc_GroupPwd" variable in PCF files.
 This tool has evolved to decrypt Cisco type 7 and Cisco type 5 passwords (using dictionary attacks).

 ## Description